Sunday, April 7, 2013

 I remember seeing Siskel & Ebert At the Movies on TV when I was young.
 I was too young to understand film criticism, and just couldn’t understand what those guys were always arguing about.
 It simply didn’t make sense to me . . . at the time.

 Fast-forward to my teenage years.
 I was often found in the “arts” section of the local library.
 (It’s been a pattern for me to find this section in every library or bookstore I visit.)
 One day I spotted a book called Roger Ebert’s Video Companion.
-I instantly recognized who he was, and realized that I had never read much in the way of movie reviews.
+I instantly recognized who he was and realized that I had never read much in the way of movie reviews.
 As I glanced through the book, which was good and thick, I recognized the titles of many movies I had seen and many more I was interested in.
 I decided to check the book out and see what it had to offer.

 I felt an instant connection to his writing style.
 It was personal, easily accessible and intellectual at the same time.
 He was obviously well-read, experienced, observant, and extremely knowledgeable about film.
 But he never condescended.
 All he did was write of his experience watching a film, what he thought was good or bad about it, and that was that.
 I was surprised how his writing could inspire me to watch a movie I’d never seen, and to see things in movies I thought I was familiar with.
 What really caught my attention was how I could understand his point of view, even if I disagreed.
 Slowly my respect began to grow.